George Mock

 Mock was appointed the first director of the Teamsters' Western Warehouse and Produce Council in 1945.
 In 1948, he was appointed the first director of the Teamsters' National Warehouse Conference.

 In 1957, Mock was elected a vice president of the international union.
 He rose through the vice presidential ranks until elected First Vice President in 1979.

-In 1967 and 70 Mock negotiated, with Lou Goldblatt, the first joint contract with the ILWU.
+In 1967 and 1970, with Lou Goldblatt, Mock negotiated the first joint contract with the ILWU.

 When Teamsters president Frank Fitzsimmons died on May 7, 1981, Mock assumed the presidency.
 But his advanced age militated against his election as president at the upcoming membership convention.
 He voluntarily stepped down as interim president on May 15, just eight days later, in favor of interim president Roy Lee Williams.

 He retired from the union in 1984.

-Mock and his wife, Rose Catherine (née.
-Aiello) who preceded him in death, had one son.
-Mock died in Carmichael, California of natural causes (old age).
+Mock and his wife, Rose Catherine (née Aiello) who preceded him in death, had one son.
+Mock died in Carmichael, California, of natural causes (old age).